Georgia ENT Specialist the Atlanta area

 Adult Hearing Tests

-Before your test at the Georgia Center for Ear, Nose and Throat, your doctor will examine your ears to see whether there is earwax that can be reducing your ability to hear properly.
+Before your hearing test, our ENT Otolaryngologist will examine your ears to see whether there is earwax that can be reducing your ability to hear properly.
 Then you will have hearing tests that could involve:

 - Listening to sounds at specific volumes.

-- Seeing whether you can distinguish certain words.
+- See whether you can distinguish certain words.

 - Audiometry where you wear headphones and listen to sounds through one ear at a time.

-The result of the tests will help determine what care you need to get your hearing back as much as possible.
+The result of these hearing tests will help determine what hearing loss treatment you need to get your hearing back as much as possible.